 This week, the core team continued their work on the Highest Good Network PRs testing, confirming the fixed PRs and resolving several issues.
 The fixed issues included email notifications to managers, admins, and owners when a team member is deactivated (PR 1126), the TeamLoc search function (PR 2746), and the issue of assigning badges without user selection (PR 2657).
 They also verified fixes for the timer layout adjustment in the navigator upon accessing “Reports” (PR 2820), corrected inaccuracy in displayed hours that showed an exclamation mark in status (PR 2535) and resolved an issue where some accounts had a one-day start date inaccuracy (PR 2798).
 Additionally, the team confirmed improvements in Total Team Report loading time (PR 2780), the functionality for opening Teams in new tabs from the Reports section (PR 2589), Project Report member formatting (FE #2782), and the display of total Project, People, and Team reports (PR 2724).
 The core team also reviewed UI adjustments for the WBS table’s task name column (PR 2679).
 Other tasks included logging four hours for CoreTeam TesterAgain to test hour accumulation beyond five blue squares and creating records for issues with displaying the correct deactivation date on the Profile page and for the User Management page not reflecting updated account statuses accurately.
 We continue to focus on designing global-sustainability systems through iterative improvements and user-centric solutions.
 See the Highest Good Society and Highest Good Network pages for more on how this relates to designing global-sustainability systems.
 The collage below shows some of their work.

 Aaryaneil reviewed and tested multiple pull requests, focusing on updates across project components.
 His reviews included UI adjustments to the Teams Modal (PR #2831), disabling badge assignment (PR #2830), correcting tab preview names (PR #2829), modifying material approval (PR #2827), and fixing a white screen issue on badge save (PR #2825).
 Testing covered unit tests for features like the PeopleTasksPieChart (PR #2824), CreateNewBadgePopup (PR #2822), and the QuickSetupModal (PR #2832).
 Additional efforts addressed dashboard issues, such as multi-select options (PR #2821), a white screen on task deletion (PR #2818), and start date and reset bugs (PRs #2812, #2807), along with user ID corrections and team report adjustments for small screens (PR #2801, PRs #2790, #2796).
+His work is pivotal in designing global-sustainability systems that enhance the efficiency and effectiveness of these components.
 Aditya focused on adding the missing “Status” column header in the Team Member Tasks tab within the HGN Software Development project.
 The task involved identifying the issue, making the necessary changes, and preparing the feature for review.
 The work was completed, and a pull request was prepared for integration.
 Anirudh focused on reviewing and testing 10 pull requests.
 He examined PR #2806, which involved managing team additions or deletions without saving, ensuring it functioned correctly.
 PR #2802 was reviewed for its adjustments to table widths for improved responsiveness across devices.
 In PR #2789, he analyzed the changes made for specific functionality enhancements.
 He tested PR #2825, which addressed a white screen issue that arose during the process of saving a featured badge.
+Additionally, this work contributes to the overarching goal of designing global-sustainability systems, emphasizing the importance of developing software solutions that promote environmental responsibility and efficiency.
 For PR #2822, he went through unit testing on the CreateNewBadgePopup component, assessing its usability and performance.
 PR #2824 involved unit testing for the PeopleTasksPieChart component to verify its accuracy and functionality.
 Anirudh also investigated PR #2823, which was focused on resolving page freeze issues linked to clicking the active button.
 He reviewed updates in PR #2831 regarding the Teams Modal UI to ensure a seamless user experience.
 Additionally, he tested PR #2821, which introduced a multi-select option on the project dashboard for enhanced user interaction, and PR #2829, which involved correcting tab preview names for better navigation clarity.
+In his work, Anirudh is passionate about designing global-sustainability systems that enhance user engagement while addressing pressing environmental challenges.
 Ashay worked on resolving the issue related to the “Delete Featured Badge” not functioning properly on user profiles when the screen width is below 1000px.
 He focused on identifying the root cause of the display and interaction issues and explored solutions involving CSS adjustments and React component modifications.
 He reviewed the impact of these changes on the overall user interface to maintain consistency.
 A video demonstrating the current progress and results of these modifications was uploaded to Dropbox for review.

 Sandhya advanced the HGN Software Development project by enhancing data visualization and backend integration for volunteer statistics.
 She developed a Task Completed Bar Chart component using React and Recharts, providing a responsive tool for tracking task trends, complete with error-handling for varied API responses.
 Sandhya also built the TotalOrgSummary dashboard to display metrics like volunteer hours and task completions, supporting data retrieval through Redux actions and adding features for PDF export and sharing.
 On the backend, she updated APIs and implemented an aggregation pipeline to improve data accuracy for various time frames.
 Additionally, she applied dark mode styling and added a permissions utility for secure data access, preparing these components for a final testing phase focused on accuracy and responsiveness.
-Sriram focused primarily on addressing the bug related to “fixing view of others’ dashboards.”
+Her work contributes to designing global-sustainability systems by effectively utilizing volunteer data for impactful decision-making.
+Sriram focused primarily on addressing the bug related to “fixing view of others’ dashboards”.
 He worked on modifying the header and dashboard components to ensure they correctly update when switching between viewing mode and logged-in mode, spending considerable time on error resolution and implementing the required logic.
 Additionally, he completed a pull request review.
 Throughout multiple sessions, he continued refining the logic and fixing errors associated with the dashboard view implementation.
+His contributions reflect a strong commitment to designing global-sustainability systems, ensuring the software supports environmentally conscious practices.
 Vijay reviewed multiple pull requests for the HGN Software Development project, focusing on enhancements, UI fixes, and testing.
 He reviewed updates to the QuickSetupModal for dynamic permissions (PR #2832), and fixes for Teams Modal overflow issues with long usernames and delete button inconsistencies in dark mode (PR #2831).
 Vijay also assessed unit tests for pie chart rendering (PR #2824) and resolved merge conflicts on screen-size adaptability for the reports page (PR #2473) and dashboard components for screens under 767px (PR #2684).
 Additionally, he reviewed fixes for a freeze issue on the reports page (PR #2823), multi-select options on the project dashboard (PR #2821), and unit tests for the CreateNewBadgePopup component (PR #2822).
+In addition to his technical contributions, he is passionate about designing global-sustainability systems, integrating eco-friendly practices into software development.
 Xiaolu continued writing unit tests for the BlueSquaresTable/BlueSquareTable.jsx component, completing tests for about half of its functionality.
 Xiaolu focused on verifying conditions related to the editable toggle and ensuring correct display of private messages.
 Additionally, Xiaolu uploaded screenshots of the code and a weekly summary video to the designated Dropbox folders, labeled Week 7 and Week 7 Summary Video, for review.
 Ziyu began working on unit testing tasks.
 She selected the task of writing unit tests for a component, QuickSetupModal/QuickSetupModal.jsx, and created four test cases with mock data to evaluate the component’s functionality.
 All four tests passed on her local machine.
 Following this, Ziyu submitted a pull request and is now ready for code review and to take on another task for next week.
 See the Highest Good Society and Highest Good Network pages for more on how this relates to designing global-sustainability systems.
 View some of the team’s work in the collage below.

 The Blue Steel Team’s summary, presenting their work on the Highest Good Network software was managed by Jingyi Jia (Software Engineer, Team Manager), and includes Ramakrishna Aruva (Software Engineer).
 The Highest Good Network software is how we’ll be managing and objectively measuring our process for designing global-sustainability systems through our social architecture, construction, production, and maintenance processes.
 This week, Ramakrishna identified a new bug/feature to address after the previous issue was resolved in a separate pull request.
 He began working on the report icon feature for the user profile, he initiated methods to efficiently retrieve specific user IDs to streamline navigation and implemented a method to facilitate direct navigation from the user profile to the reports section.
 Jingyi reviewed eight pull requests and started work on a new feature.
 She also began developing a new feature aimed at integrating a reminder/confirmation modal related to time logging.
 See the Highest Good Society and the Highest Good Network pages to learn more on how their work contributes to designing global-sustainability systems.
 See below to view images of their work.